-Our western adventures commenced anew after a restorative night at the Historic Cameron Trading Post and Motel.
-I was feeling a bit better because the black interior of the Truckster had been swept clean of the neon orange crackers that had been spilled and crushed.
+Our summer family road trip commenced anew after a restorative night at the Historic Cameron Trading Post and Motel.
+I was feeling a bit better because the black interior of the Truckster had been swept clean of crushed neon orange crackers.
 The kids were happy since their devices were fully charged and their snack supply had been replenished.
 My husband was in a good mood because he got to sleep on a couch alone in the living room of our motel suite, thereby avoiding the inevitable constant kicking when he snored.
 Relaxed and refreshed, our family quest for summer continued as we headed for the Grand Canyon.

 A mere two plus hours beyond Seligman brought us to Kingman, AZ.
 Perched at an elevation of 3,300 feet, Kingman was a cool (both figuratively and literally) spot in our travels and just a stone’s throw(ish) from our next stop- the Hoover Dam.

 My children took great joy in our visit to Hoover Dam, expressing verbally at every opportunity how many dam pictures they took, what dam facts they learned, and how high the dam observation deck was.
 Sigh.
 Hoover Dam truly was a marvel of modern engineering and worth the stop.
 Tickets are only available on site, though, and only a first come, first served basis.

 The final stop on our summer family road trip was Las Vegas, the City of Lights.
 While most consider Las Vegas an adult destination, there are tons of great family-friendly attractions as well.
 Take a gondola ride at the Venetian, check out celebrities (of the waxed variety) at Madame Tussauds, or take in the Fall of Atlantis at Caesar’s with impressive special effects.